LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Variables&Slots/slots.md

 To handle this, a slot-filling question can have more than one slot-filling rule.
 This means you can set up the question so that it captures whichever of multiple entities a consumer is interested in.
 Importantly, the rules can all fill the same slot, so you can easily use the slot later on.
 Here is an example that illustrates the concept:

 <img style="width:600px" class="fancyimage" src="img/ConvoBuilder/variables_and_slots/slot_examples_3.png">

+Like in *Example 1*, the dialog starter is associated with a domain and an intent (Make Reservation).
+This association allows you to also associate entities to questions.

 Note the two rules in the question:
 * Capture Hotel